cassiofreitas/academia_capgemini/README.md

 - To test my solutions, INPUT data must be insert, accordingly, in the code.
 - There isn't information, in the challenge description, explaining how do you will make tests.
 - At each folder, to each question, I have made other analysis, concerning that specific question.

+## Final thoughts

+This documentation was made directly at GitHub editor, using some MarkDown resources.